kleb/nasarb/uq4sim/trunk/README.txt

 This approach is robust and readily adapted to various application domains because it does not rely on parsing the <em>particular</em>
 structure of input file formats.
-Instead, tolerances of a standard format are added to existing fields within an input file.
+Instead, tolerances of a standard format are added to existing fields within an input file so they are simple to find.

 == FEATURES/PROBLEMS: